Podiatry

 - Poor peripheral circulation or lymphoedema

-- Itchy erosions and scales between the toes, especially between the 4th and 5th toes
+- Itchy erosions and scales between the toes, especially between the forth and fifth toes

 - Scale covering the sole and sides of the feet